bowfolios/bowfolios.github.io/index.md

 * Use of indexes to enforce uniqueness of certain fields in the collections, making them primary keys.
 * Certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).

-Bowfolios is meant to illustrate the use of Meteor for developing an initial proof-of-concept prototype.
-For a production application, several additional security-related changes must be implemented:

-* Use of email-based password specification for users, and/or use of an alternative authentication mechanism.
-* Use of https so that passwords are sent in encrypted format.
-* Removal of the insecure package, and the addition of Meteor Methods to replace client-side DB updates.

 ## User Guide

 This section provides a walkthrough of the Bowfolios user interface and its capabilities.